r23/MyOOS/blog/wordpress/wp-content/plugins/ricg-responsive-images/readme.txt

 This plugin works by including all available image sizes for each image upload.
 Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the srcset attribute.

-**Notice**
+**Important notes**

+* Version 3.1.0 includes important changes that make this plugin compatible with WordPress version 4.4.
+Upgrading is highly recommended.

-As of version 2.5.0, the plugin adds `srcset` and `sizes` attributes to images on the front end instead of adding them to the image markup saved in posts.
+* As of version 2.5.0, the plugin adds `srcset` and `sizes` attributes to images on the front end instead of adding them to the image markup saved in posts.

 **Full documentation and contributor guidelines can be found on [Github](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images)**